Digging the Pit Of Success for TPC-DS

 Tips

 We're working on additional benchmarks that better represent a messy warehouse.
-Hex has some fantastic descriptions of how they needed to create a synthetic benchmark
+Hex has some fantastic descriptions of how they needed to create a synthetic benchmark.

 Back to better

-So we climbed.
-Examples of complex syntax, so the path to the pit was worn and obvious.
-Error messages that suggested the next step, so the walls sloped inward.
+- Error messages that suggested the next step, so the walls sloped inward.
 A pressure-tested API and a patched-up semantic model, so the context the agent stood on was solid.
 And evals read with an eye for which failures were Trilogy's fault and which were TPC-DS being TPC-DS.

 The result: 25% to 80%, with lower token usage - now comfortably ahead of raw SQL instead of behind it.
 No single heroic fix; just measure, find the lever, pull it, measure again.

 We're not at the mid-to-high nineties we ultimately want yet.
 But the pit is deeper and easier to find than it was, and every eval tells us exactly where to dig next.
-Because that's the only place the pit goes.